Joseph Haskew and Lucy were married and most of their children were born in Marlboro

 about the same time.
 The 1870 census says Joseph is 58 making his birth year abt 1812.
 Other census give other years making

 him younger.
-He is likely a early son of Zacheus Haskew.
+He is likely a early son of John Haskew.
 In the 1850 census he is an overseer.
-Zacheus Haskew owned land in
+The Townsend plantation

 There are three major Haskew lines from this union; John Townsend Haskew, Frank Benson Haskew, and Elizabeth Sallie Haskew.
 Joseph had moved to Madison Co.
 Florida where he is listed